 Most contracts are terminable by the customer, either immediately or according to advance notice terms specified within the contracts.
-These contracts require payment of fees to us for services rendered through the date of termination and may require payment for subsequent services necessary to conclude the study or close out the contract.
-Final settlement amounts are typically subject to negotiation with the customer.
-These amounts are included in net service revenue when realization is reasonably assured.
-We occasionally enter into volume rebate arrangements with customers that provide for rebates if certain specified spending thresholds are met.
-These rebate obligations are recorded as a reduction of revenue when it appears probable that the customer will earn the rebates and the related amount is estimable.
+These contracts require payment of fees for services rendered through the date of termination and may require payment for subsequent services necessary to conclude the study or close out the contract.
+Final settlement amounts are agreed to with the customer based on remaining work to be performed.
+These amounts are included in revenue when we believe the amount can be estimated reliably and its realization is probable.
+In evaluating the probability of recognition, we consider the contractual basis for the settlement amount and the objective evidence available to support the amount.

+Certain contracts contain volume rebate arrangements with our customers that provide for rebates if certain specified spending thresholds are met.
+These obligations are considered as a reduction in revenue when it appears probable that the arrangement thresholds will be met.